Sign In

 Handling Social and Emotional Stimuli

 Given their empathetic nature, Glen of Imaal Terriers handle a wide range of emotional cues well.
-They tend to remain unflustered by emotional highs and lows, maintaining a steady presence that is comforting to individuals dealing with emotional stress.
+They tend to remain unflustered by emotional highs and lows.
+This steady presence is comforting to individuals dealing with emotional stress.

 Strengths, Limitations, and Ideal Roles for Glen of Imaal Terrier

-While the Glen of Imaal Terrier shines in many areas, understanding their strengths and limitations is vital for placing them in the right therapy roles.
+While the Glen of Imaal Terrier shines in many areas, understanding their strengths and limitations is vital.
+This ensures they are placed in the right therapy roles.

 Strengths: